Day 1: Yangon

 DAY 15: Shwebo (Overnight at Sagaing)

 We will leave Ingyinbin in the morning and spend extended time at Webu Sayadaw's third monastery, in Shwebo, established in 1940.
 The very large compound has a rich history, and we'll see the very room where Webu stayed and meditated in.
+Also on schedule is Shwebo Pathein Monastery.
 We'll then take a brief stop at Kaung Hmu Daw Pagoda before staying the night in Sagaing.

 DAY 16: Sagaing